igemsoftware2021/TUDelft_iGEM_2021/modeling/README.md

 To run the source code you should install Python and install the required libraries.
 The required libraries can be found in the folder `modeling/env_requirements` ([click here](/modeling/env_requirements)) and can be installed in two different ways:

 1. Python pip: use `requirements.txt` and install the libraries with the help of *pip*.
 For help, see [here](https://pip.pypa.io/en/stable/user_guide/#requirements-files).
-2. Conda package manager: use `environment.yaml` and use the *conda* package manager to create a new environment with the required packages.
+2. Conda package manager: use `environment.yaml` and use the *conda* package manager to create a new environment with the required libraries.
 For help, see [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 ## File description
 A description for files that were used for analysis and text on our wiki page.
 The filename is shown and what the code in the file does is briefly explained.